Speak Not In My Name

 This is the context of the above topic:-

 A sermon was delivered not long ago that appears to support and endorse hypocrisy, selfishness, greediness, dishonesty, immorality, lying, intolerance, wickedness and deception.
 It purports to contradict the church’s teachings on decency, honesty, integrity, fairness, morality, civility, and as a proud member of the universal church I can’t help but to express my humble opinion as I can’t live with my conscience and I’m, indeed, troubled by my silence.
 Hence, the decision to share my views.
-More so, there might be a lot of conflicted members of the universal church who might have seen this viral video and must be wondering, like me, how on earth could this be justifiable after all these ‘shitholing’ antics.
+Moreso, there might be a lot of conflicted members of the universal church who might have seen this viral video and must be wondering, like me, how on earth could this be justifiable after all these ‘shitholing’ antics of the Donald.

 This sermon would have carried more weight and credibility if there hadn’t been any experience with Trumpism for the past 4 years.